shazakam/ImageSegmentation/README.md

 1.1.
 Setting Sweep configurations in sweep_config.yaml
 1.1 find other hparams to sweep over
 2. Make inference script and show results - Log results with W&B
-3. Check validation metrics which we are trying to optimise for